Oswaldo Cabrera Preview, Player Props: Yankees vs. Blue Jays

 Oswaldo Cabrera At The Plate

-- Cabrera has driven home a run in 22 games this year (24.4%), including more than one RBI in 5.6% of his games and producing three or more of his team's runs on one occasion..
+- Cabrera has driven in a run in 22 games this year (24.2%), including five games with more than one RBI (5.5%).
+He has also driven home three or more of his team's runs in one contest.

-- He has scored a run in 29 games this year, with multiple runs three times.
+- In 29 of 91 games this year, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.